Remote OpenClaw Blog

 The core idea: instead of clicking through a CRM interface to build reports or update records, you just ask.
 "Enrich all founders and show me a pipeline breakdown" becomes a multi-step agent workflow that queries LinkedIn, updates your records, and sends back structured results — all from one chat prompt.

-What It Does That Regular CRMs Don't
+What Does Ironclaw Do That Regular CRMs Don't?

 It browses as you.
 Ironclaw uses your existing Chrome profile — your logged-in sessions, cookies, saved auth.
 When it goes to LinkedIn to enrich a contact, it's navigating as you, which means it can access things that require login without you setting up any special API credentials.